-After my graduation, I worked as a dentist at Beijing’s Stomatological Hospital for seven years and a teacher at Capital Medical University School of Stomatology for five years, attending to patients from many different backgrounds and walks of life.
-I treated them as friends and thought in their shoes, which made me one of the most popular dentists and teachers in our hospital and dental school.
+After graduation, I worked as a dentist at Beijing’s Stomatological Hospital for seven years and a teacher at Capital Medical University School of Stomatology for five years, attending to patients from different backgrounds and walks of life.
+I treated them as friends and thought in their shoes, making me one of the most popular dentists and teachers in our hospital and dental school.
 After years of clinical practice and teaching, I was promoted to attending dentist for my clinical work and won the “Colgate Scholarship for Outstanding Teacher” for my teaching performance.

 2. Please describe your immediate and long-term professional goals.

 I am confident that my educational background, professional experiences, and contributions to dentistry, dental education, and research have prepared me well for advanced placement in a DDS/DMD program for international dentists, which is my immediate professional goal.
 My long-term professional goal is to serve as a clinical faculty member, dedicating my professional life to advancing dentistry through research, education, and practice.
 I look forward to utilizing my professional experience to solve as yet unsolved practical problems in the clinical realm.
 My professional dream is to design, develop and apply increasingly safe and more effective therapeutics for treating oral diseases in humans.
 Therefore, I believe the "Advanced Placement for International Dentists" program will pave the way for me to make my best possible contribution to dentistry by putting the degree to work at the service of my community, especially the underserved.